dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/result-objects-and-web-panels.rst

 Specifying result objects and webpanels
 =======================================

-The :py:class:`asr.core.ASRResult` object is a way for you to document the what might be contained in the results that you recipe-step returns.
+The :py:class:`asr.ASRResult` object is a way for you to document the what might be contained in the results that you recipe-step returns.

 A typical realistic example of a Result object declaration can be seen below